zanerock/standard-error-set/README.md

 [![coverage: 100%](./.readme-assets/coverage.svg)](https://github.com/liquid-labs/standard-error-set/pulls?q=is%3Apr+is%3Aclosed)

-A collection of common/standard error types to flesh out Javascripts rather anemic baseline.
+A collection of common/standard error types to flesh out JavaScript's rather anemic baseline.

+This project is currently in beta.
+There are no known issues and we are using it in several of our own projects without issue.
+There's at least [one update](https://github.com/liquid-labs/standard-error-set/issues/39) we want to make before promoting to general release.

 ## Features